The Druze Studies

 Druze Studies Reference Portal aims to become a digital humanities project for studying Druze culture, literature, and history.
 The project will delve into the rich and diverse aspects of the Druze while considering their communities in the Middle East and global diasporic communities.

 It is still in the early stages of development before applying for external grants.
-Check out our outcomes as of spring 2023.
+Check out our outcomes as of Fall 2024.

 Druze Studies Reference Portal